mongodb/docs/source/includes/fact-pipeline-views.rst

    db.runCommand( { create: "numericGrades", viewOn: "grades", pipeline: [ { "$match": { "grade": { "$type": "number" } } } ] } )

-You can then use :program:`mongodrdl` to generate a schema from this view as you would a collection:
+You can then use :binary:`~bin.mongodrdl` to generate a schema from this view as you would a collection:

 .. code-block:: sh